mlm-games/twrp_thor_5_pro/README.md

 **Update 1: Booted into twrp recovery but touch doesn't work.
 Will try to find a fix**

+## Unlocking bootloader

+Does not work like normal since it has no vol + button being simulated (the top button acts as the power button, and the bottom button acts as the vol - button for rebooting stuff), so if u do `fastboot flashing unlock` in bootloader, it will ask u to tap the vol + button...

+Tried some stuff, and in the end mtkclient on liveusb worked (mtkclient gui -> unlock bootloader).
+It doesnt clear any data but i would advise to backup before doing this incase something goes wrong.

 # TWRP for Zeblaze Thor 5 Pro